 Absolute surplus value: the workday increases, so the capitalist's profit increases.

-Relative surplus value: imagine that you work 8 hours a day, but the factory got optimized.
+Now, relative surplus value is: imagine that you work 8 hours a day, but the factory got optimized.

 Instead of producing x chairs, you produce, in the same amount of time, 2x chairs.